 Voting processes, especially in certain societies, are often subject to corruption.
 Several projects are currently looking at using blockchain in the context of voting.

 Many international development organisations provide budget support or financing for specific projects to recipient countries.
 These payments are often vulnerable to corruption.
 Basing the platform on the blockchain can establish trust between the different partners as data is hosted in a decentralised manner and secured against subsequent alteration.

 Supply chain management

 Global supply chains involve a large number of transactions and a complex system of documentation (often paper-based) that can be manipulated and is vulnerable to corruption.
 Storing data on a blockchain can provide a greater level of transparency, reduce the potential for corruption and also increase efficiency.

 Smart contracts are contracts which are written in code instead of paper, incorporating the contract terms and conditions.
 Once these conditions are met and verified, the contract is automatically executed.
 A smart contract saved on the blockchain promotes transparency and limits the potential for contracts to be illegimitately altered.
 One potential application of smart contracts at a government level would be to potentially limit manipulation during a public procurement process.

 There are many challenges in using blockchain technology to reduce corruption.
 There is currently a lack of an appropriate legal and regulatory framework in which to operate, with many legal questions arising such as which jurisdiction applies to transactions conducted using the blockchain?
 While there is significant potential for using blockchain in the fight against corruption, it may still be a number of years before this practice becomes widely adopted.

-Nyman Gibson Miralis are experts in foreign bribery and corruption matters that involve multiple jurisdictional investigations, and we specialise in all aspects of Bitcoin and digital currency law.
-If you require assistance, contact one of our expert criminal defence lawyers.
+Nyman Gibson Miralis provides expert advice and representation in foreign bribery and corruption matters that involve multiple jurisdictional investigations, and specialises in all aspects of Bitcoin and digital currency law.